Imbali Artbook

 • Develop creative thinking, innovation, critical analysis, assessment and problem-solving skills.

-• Provide information and support for teaching artmaking skills and techniques.
+• Provide guidance on art-making skills and techniques.

-• Grow awareness and appreciation of South African and African arts and culture heritage.
+• Promote awareness and appreciation of South African and African arts and culture heritage.

-• Contribute to the development of self-expression, self-confidence and a sense of individual identity.
+• Foster self-expression, confidence and a sense of individual identity.

 Endorsements of Imbali Artbooks

-Adventuring into Art is a guide to teaching art for South African teachers.
-The information is divided into themes, which gather related ideas, springboards, which provide historical and artistic context in short essays, activities which are practical classroom guides and artists which features relevant art and biographies.
+Adventuring Into Art is a guide to teaching art for South African teachers.
+The information is divided into themes that bring together related ideas; springboards, which provide historical and artistic context through short essays; activities, which offer practical classroom guides; and artist profiles, which features relevant artworks and biographies.

 Abstraction; the visual language of art; an art vocabulary; line and its expressive possibilities; lines and sound; lines and movement; using different media to create expressive lines; colour; colour theory; colour-mixing and using paint.